CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 - DC01 had a static IP address
 - DHCP scope was configured
 - Client received an IP from the correct DHCP range
-- VMware NAT DHCP interference was removed
+- VMware NAT DHCP interference was identified
 - DHCP conflict detection was observed and documented
 - DNS forward lookup was configured
 - DNS reverse lookup was configured
 - DNS forwarders were configured
 - Client workstation used DC01 for DNS
+- The original isolated LAN Segment supported controlled internal domain communication
+- Ticket #006 later identified that the isolated LAN Segment did not provide client internet access
+- The lab was updated to VMware NAT-backed `VMnet8`
+- VMware DHCP remained disabled
+- DC01 remained the DHCP and DNS server
+- DHCP Scope Option 003 Router was updated to `192.168.10.2`
+- Domain clients could reach both internal domain resources and external internet resources
 - The lab network was ready for later security and help desk troubleshooting scenarios
-- Network foundation later expanded into a separate Packet Tracer segmentation lab
+- The network foundation later expanded into a separate Packet Tracer segmentation lab
 - VLAN segmentation and guest isolation concepts were documented in a follow-up networking project

 ---